 ||Specify the build type to use.|

 ||Manually specify the path cmake should look for Qt 6 in.|

 ||Disable unity builds.
 This increases compile times but might help certain editors to provide better code completion.|

 mkdir build cmake -B build -S . -G Ninja -DCMAKE_CXX_COMPILER=g++-12 -DCMAKE_C_COMPILER=gcc-12 -DEZ_EXPERIMENTAL_EDITOR_ON_LINUX=ON -DEZ_BUILD_EXPERIMENTAL_VULKAN=ON -DCMAKE_BUILD_TYPE=Dev -DCMAKE_EXPORT_COMPILE_COMMANDS=ON

 Using Qt Creator

-The root of the repository can also be opened in Qt Creator which will generally do a good job at finding the Qt location on it one but the path to SFML will probably still have to be provided manually.
+The root of the repository can also be opened in Qt Creator, which will generally do a good job at finding the Qt location on its own.